 Introduction

 Saints volume 1 discusses a second sealing ceremony performed between Joseph Smith and Eliza and Emily Partridge in the presence of Emma Smith.
-Eliza and Emily had already been sealed to Joseph a few months early, but Emma was given an opportunity to select additional wives for Joseph and she chose Emily and Eliza.
+Eliza and Emily had already been sealed to Joseph a few months earlier, but Emma was later given an opportunity to select additional wives for Joseph, and she chose Emily and Eliza.

 The account